 If you have MS Outlook and don't wish to switch to Thunderbird, please directly install GPG4WIN.
 Also use this guide to setup the email encryption on Outlook.
 It's a longer process on Outlook though, while still possible.

-Also recommend Password Safe, a simple Password Manager application for Windows designed by renowned security technologist Bruce Schneier with clones for Android & Mac/IOS, and Dashlane or LastPass.
-Password Safe is a program that runs on your computer/phone and Dashlane & LastPass are online Password Manager accounts, so they need a strong password for the Master Password, whereas Password Safe does not, unless you share use of a computer with others.
+Also recommend Password Safe, a simple Password Manager application for Windows designed by renowned security technologist Bruce Schneier with clones for Android & Mac/IOS, and RoboForm or Dashlane or LastPass.
+Password Safe is an OpenSource software that runs on your computer/phone and Dashlane & LastPass are online Password Manager accounts with browser extensions so they need a strong password for the Master Password, whereas Password Safe does not, unless you share use of a computer with others.
 (RoboForm is software that runs on a computer, and comes with extensions for most web browsers.)

 #1 Get the pieces

 This guide relies on software which is freely licensed; it's completely transparent and anyone can copy it or make their own version.
 This makes it safer from surveillance than proprietary software (like Windows).
 Learn more about free software at fsf.org.

 Most GNU/Linux operating systems come with GnuPG installed on them, so you don't have to download it.
 Before configuring GnuPG though, you'll need the IceDove desktop email program installed on your computer.
 Most GNU/Linux distributions have IceDove installed already, though it may be under the alternate name "Thunderbird."
 Email programs are another way to access the same email accounts you can access in a browser (like Gmail), but provide extra features.